Intermesh/groupoffice-docs/migrate/google-workspace.rst

 Switch from Google Workspace to Group-Office
 ============================================

-You can take the following steps to move all your data from Google Workspace to Group-Office.
+You can take the following steps to migrate all your data from Google Workspace to Group-Office.

 Assessment & Prerequisites
 -----------------------------